Alliance-Open-Thrust/Cyclops_Alliance/README.md

 All this repository is under CERN Open Hardware Licence Version 2 - Permissive.
 Any further fork and/or modification must bear the following "Acknowledgement Notice" as per chapter 1.6 of Definition of the CERN-OHL-PV2 Licence:
 "Acknowledgement of the Original Authors: Neva-Aero and the Human Team Members between 2016 and 2022 : F.M.
-Robert Vergnes, Valentin Bertrand, Kevin Pantoja, Olivier Chevillard, Elie de Fonclare, David Brotherton-Ratcliffe, Renaud-Pierre Blanpain, Anthony Gambus", and "Cyclops Series - Open-Thrust Community Edition - Licence CERN-OSL-S-V2".
+Robert Vergnes, Valentin Bertrand, Kevin Pantoja, Olivier Chevillard, Elie de Fonclare, David Brotherton-Ratcliffe, Renaud-Pierre Blanpain, Anthony Gambus", and "Cyclops Series - Open-Thrust Alliance Edition - Licence CERN-OSL-S-V2".

 # About using this repository
 MAIN WILL NOT CHANGE.